SiDiaC: Sinhala Diachronic Corpus: Methodology

 \subsection{Creation of Metadata Files}

 The dataset consisted of folders, each dedicated to a specific book.
 Within each folder, there is a text file along with a metadata file.
 The metadata files contain information such as the title and author names in both Sinhala and romanised forms, as well as the genre, issue date, written date, and the OCR confidence level for each particular book.
 Most of these information fields were identified through the \texttt{LatinlSE} corpus~\cite{mcgillivray2013tools}.
+Following the conventions of~\citet{davies2012expanding} and~\citet{rognvaldsson-etal-2012-icelandic}, we maintain a consistent metadata annotation method throughout the corpus without changing it across the centuries.
 The overall composition of the \texttt{SiDiaC} corpus, including folder and file level examples, is illustrated in Figure~\ref{fig:datacomp}.

 The title of each book was consistently provided.
-When known, the authors' names were included; if the authors were unknown, they were labelled as "unknown."
+When known, the authors' names were included; if the authors were unknown, they were labelled as \textit{unknown}.
 The issued date corresponds to the published year as listed in the digital repository of \texttt{Natlib}, while the written date was determined by referring to~\citet{Sannasgala_2009}, as explained in the section~\ref{subsec:annotate}.

 The genres of the books were selected based on the details provided by \citet{Sannasgala_2009}, as well as the content evaluated by authors who are native Sinhala speakers.
 The classification process occurs at two levels.
 The primary level is broad and divides the books into two categories: `Fiction' and `Non-Fiction.'
 The secondary level is more specific, categorising the content of the books into five distinct classes: religious, history, poetry, language, and medical.
 This approach was inspired by the methodologies followed in \texttt{IcePaHC} and \texttt{DIAKORP}~\cite{rognvaldsson-etal-2012-icelandic, kuvcera2015diakorp} corpora to ensure diverse genres.
 It is important to note that the first level of categorisation was applied to all documents, while the second level of categorisation was applied only to the books that fell into the selected specific categories.